Concurrence fill and mode distribution of entanglement in neutrino oscillation: Conclusion

 The DUNE experiment provides an exceptionally favorable setting for quantum informational studies of neutrino oscillations, owing to its broad band neutrino energy spectrum and substantial flux across the $0.5-3~\mathrm{GeV}$ range.
-This wide coverage allows DUNE to probe not only the first oscillation maximum but also the second where the oscillation amplitude of $P_{\mu e}$ is amplified by a factor of three as compared to the first oscillation.
+This wide coverage allows DUNE to probe not only the first oscillation maximum but also the second, where the oscillation amplitude of $P_{\mu e}$ is amplified by a factor of three as compared to the first oscillation.
 The ability to access both oscillation maxima is crucial for resolving the dynamical redistribution of flavor mode entanglement in ways that narrow band beams cannot achieve.
 Motivated by these advantages, the present work adopted the DUNE experimental configuration as the primary framework for our quantum informational analysis.
-All numerical results have been obtained using detailed simulations performed with the \textsf{GLoBES} software package, ensuring that the behavior of the entanglement measures reflects realistic long baseline oscillation dynamics.
+All numerical results have been obtained from detailed simulations using the \textsf{GLoBES} software package, ensuring that the behavior of the entanglement measures accurately reflects realistic long-baseline oscillation dynamics.

 Our results reveal a striking feature that the three-tangle vanishes identically throughout the entire dynamical evolution.
 Such an observation confirms that the tripartite entanglement of the three-flavor neutrino system is not GHZ-type, but rather lies within the class of separable, biseparable, or W-type configurations.
 Motivated by this, we analyzed the distribution of bipartite entanglement using the concurrences.
 It is observed that the entanglement is predominantly shared between two flavor modes at a given time.
 In particular, $C_{\mu|e\tau}$ and $C_{\tau|e\mu}$ exhibit nearly identical behavior across energy, whereas $C_{e|\mu\tau}$ becomes dominant at the oscillation maxima of $\nu_e$.
 While examining individual two-flavor concurrences, the maximal entanglement exists between $(\nu_\mu,\nu_\tau)$ for an initial $\nu_\mu$ state.
 In the absence of a $\nu_\mu$ component, the entanglement is primarily shared between $(\nu_e,\nu_\tau)$ while correlations between $(\nu_\mu,\nu_e)$ remain negligible.
 These observations demonstrate that bipartite entanglement follows the oscillatory pattern of the flavor transition probabilities.